Continued Professional Development

 A volunteer assisting with post release monitoring in Zambia © ZPP

-Volunteers with the Zambia Primate Project (ZPP) will have the opportunity to play an active role in contributing to the successful running of the rehabilitation and release aspects of the project.
+Volunteers with the GRI - Zambia Primate Project will have the opportunity to play an active role in contributing to the successful running of the rehabilitation and release aspects of the project.
 Please note that this is a working conservation project so you will need to come prepared to roll up your sleeves and get involved with whatever activities the project is tasked with at the time of your visit.
 ZPP offers volunteer opportunities at both their primate transit home (rehabilitation centre) and out of their release camp deep in the bush.

 To join the field team releasing and monitoring their rescued baboons and monkeys in Kafue National Park, or to assist with primate care and pre-release preparations at the primate transit home please contact ZPP's Senior Technical Advisor Dr Cheryl Mvula on email@example.com for further details and costs.